Universality of a standard two-qubit gate by catalytic embedding: Implementation

-\textit{Implementation}---The $CV$ gate can be realised by pulse-engineering on both superconducting and trapped-ion devices~\cite{9762485}, requiring no specialised protocols beyond those already used for $CX$.
+The $CV$ gate can be realised by pulse-engineering on both superconducting and trapped-ion devices~\cite{9762485}, requiring no specialised protocols beyond those already used for $CX$.
 By contrast, protocols for realising the universal Barenco~\cite{PhysRevA.97.032310} and Deutsch~\cite{PhysRevApplied.9.051001,PhysRevResearch.6.023231} gates have only fairly recently begun to emerge, primarily in the context of neutral-atom architectures.

 The assumption that both computational basis states can be produced on demand can be bypassed.
-On architectures where only ground states $\ket0$ are readily prepared (e.g., by annealing), the encoding can be adapted by instead implementing a \textit{negatively}-controlled-$V$ gate.
+On architectures where only ground states $\ket0$ are readily prepared, the simulation can be adapted by instead implementing a \textit{negatively}-controlled-$V$ gate.
 This allows passing $\ket0$ to the control qubit of this gate to implement a $V$ gate, and, in turn, allows the implementation of an $X$ gate by $V^2$, making available both $\ket1$ states and the (positively) controlled-$V$ gate by conjugating negatively-controlled-$V$ on the control qubit by $X$.
-The encoding then proceeds as presented.
+The simulation then proceeds as presented.

-\textit{Discussion and outlook}---The presented scheme exhibits only a constant additive overhead in qubit count, and a constant multiplicative overhead in gate count, while assuming nothing beyond nearest-neighbour connectivity and the ability to prepare computational basis states and apply $CV$ gates.
-To be precise, the simulation of the Clifford+Toffoli gate set requires at most two auxiliary qubits and at most $9$ $CV$ gates per simulated gate, with qubit cost rising to up to three qubits for Clifford+$T$.
-An overview of simulation costs for some common gates is shown in Table~\ref{tab:cost}.